violet73/violet73.github.io/content/posts/Dwarf-info-dump.md

 ### dwarf\_line\_info\_dump

-`dwarf_line_info_dump` is a tool to dump the line information belongs to every address in all cu\_dies contains in Dwarf.
-The key is to map the given objfile name and offset to its line info back to source code.
-The file dumpped by `dwarf_line_info_dump` started with the target objfile name following by the line number, high\_addr and low\_addr which match with the line number, as well as offsets which point to the filename and symbol name in the bottom of the file.
+`dwarf_line_info_dump` is a tool to dump the line information belonging to every address in all cu\_dies contained in Dwarf.
+The key is to map the given objfile name and offset to its line info back to the source code.
+The file dumped by `dwarf_line_info_dump` started with the target objfile name followed by the line number, high\_addr and low\_addr which match with the line number, as well as offsets that point to the filename and symbol name in the bottom of the file.